SAP-samples/teched2025-CS261/exercises/ex3/3_RealUserMonitoring_Base.md

 The next steps are an example to explore the details in the area of the customer application “Travel Analytics” and performance perceived from an end-user perspective

-- Click on Request name "sap,fe.travel_analytics"
+- Click on Request name "sap.fe.travel_analytics"
 ![RUM Request Actions](images/RUM_RequestActions.png)

 - Click on "KPI Tag"